-- The person has no employment relationship with Rhode Island Hospital or its affiliated foundations. - The work being performed for the investigator is independent of his/her employment.
-Ask yourself: If this person lost their job, would s/he still be able to provide this service to me? - If the service s/he is providing is part of his/her standard job responsibilities, a subcontract or vendor agreement should be established with the employer.
+- The person has no employment relationship with Rhode Island Hospital or its affiliated foundations. - The work being performed for the investigator is independent of their employment.
+Ask yourself: If this person lost their job, would they still be able to provide this service to me? - If the service they are providing is part of their standard job responsibilities, a subcontract or vendor agreement should be established with the employer.